zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SliderEventBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.SliderEventBuilder

-Defines the fluent interface for configuring the Slider events.
+Defines the fluent interface for configuring the Events.

 ## Methods